 Insurance professionals come in many forms.
 They go by various names and have different strengths and weaknesses.
-Agents can be classified by their relationship with the insurance company, the customer or both.
+Agents can be classified by their relationships with the insurance company, the customer or both.

 With limited options, captive agents can find themselves at a disadvantage.
-While independent agents can to other insurance professionals.
-There is, however, a positive to be captive.
+While independent agents have access to multiple insurance markets, however, a positive to be captive.
 As employees of the insurance company, captive or exclusive agents have more authority.

 If you are searching for the best insurance agent for your needs be sure to consider the benefits associated with each type.¬† Or even better, take a little extra time and try both a captive and an independent agent.